 Zinc Oxide Paste ~

-- Gently wash area with Equiderma Neem & Arnica Shampoo.
-Leave shampoo on for 10 minutes.
+- Gently wash the area with Equiderma Neem & Arnica Shampoo.
+Leave the shampoo on for 10 minutes.
 Rinse and dry thoroughly.

 - Gently remove any loose scabs.

 - Apply a thin layer of Equiderma Zinc Oxide Paste for pastern dermatitis and sunburn.
 Leave on.